motte/labby/labctl/hw/tdklambda/README.md

 [ 1729.923912] usb 1-1.4: pl2303 converter now attached to ttyUSB0
 ```

 Note `ttyUSB0`.
-This means the PSU is available for communication under
+This means the power supply is available for communication under
 `/dev/ttyUSB0`.

 ### Basic Usage